 How the Trumpet Got Its Toot is a children's opera by American composer Anthony Plog, who has an active international trumpet performance career as well.
 It is based on a children's book by Ronald Kidd, which literarily speaking would keep company with children's folk fables about origins, such as Kipling's "How the Leopard Got Its Spots."
 Musically speaking, it would be one of a species of musical composition aimed at stimulating children's imaginations with the characteristics of particular musical instruments, by embodying them in a story, pieces like Tchaikovsky's Peter and the Wolf, Saint Saëns' Carnival of the Animals, and Britten's A Young Person's Guide to the Orchestra.

 In this story, a pair of candlesticks find themselves with a very strange offspring who doesn't behave like a candlestick at all.
 He calls himself a trumpet and all he wants to do is play music.
-Accompanied by his friend Joe Tuba, the two of them leave home and travel to the town of Sinfonia where he is told he every day.
+Accompanied by his friend Joe Tuba, the two of them leave home and travel to the town of Sinfonia where music is everywhere and the instruments of the orchestra live in harmony.
 Trumpet meets other musical friends along the way, all with unique and special gifts, and in an entertaining and dramatic series of events, he discovers his own purpose.

 Entirely delightful for children and adults alike.